awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

 **Important**
 If the registrar for your domain is also the DNS service provider for the domain, transfer your DNS service to Route 53 or another DNS service provider *before* you continue with the process to transfer the domain registration\.
 If you transfer DNS service at the same time that you transfer domain registration, your website, email, and the web applications associated with the domain might become unavailable\.
-For more information, see [Step 2: Transfer your DNS service to Amazon Route 53 or another DNS service provider](#domain-transfer-to-route-53-transfer-dns)\.
+For more information, see [Step 2 \(optional\): Transfer your DNS service to Amazon Route 53 or another DNS service provider](#domain-transfer-to-route-53-transfer-dns)\.

 ## Step 5: Request the transfer<a name="domain-transfer-to-route-53-request-transfer"></a>